qbessi/az104-cli/README.md

-# AZ104 PowerSHell Command Dump
+# AZ104 PowerShell Command Dump
 A PowerShell command dump used for the AZ-104 exam.

 ## Azure PowerShell Commands